Claudia Mummery-Walker

-Claudia Walker (born 10 June 1996) is an English footballer who plays as a forward for Burnley.
+Claudia Mummery-Walker ('; born 10 June 1996) is an English footballer who plays as a forward for Burnley.
 She previously played for Birmingham City, Everton, Liverpool, Stoke City, and West Ham United.
-Walker has represented England on the under-17, under-19 and under-23 national teams.
+Mummery-Walker has represented England on the under-17, under-19 and under-23 national teams.

 Club career

 Youth

-Walker spent her youth career with Stoke City eventually making a debut for the first team in 2013.
+Mummery-Walker spent her youth career with Stoke City eventually making a debut for the first team in 2013.

 Liverpool FC, 2014

-Walker joined Liverpool for the 2014 FA WSL season.
-Walker made two appearances during the regular season.
+Mummery-Walker joined Liverpool for the 2014 FA WSL season.
+She made two appearances during the regular season.
 Liverpool finished in first place with a record.

 Everton FC, 2015–19

-In February 2015, Walker signed for the recently relegated Merseyside rivals, Everton of the WSL 2.
+In February 2015, Mummery-Walker signed for the recently relegated Merseyside rivals, Everton of the WSL 2.

-Walker would become a regular for the Blues and played forward as striker, helping Everton with the Spring Series with seven goals in nine appearances.
-The Blues were promoted to WSL 1 for the 2017-18 season and signed Walker to a 2-year full-time professional contract.
-In December 2017, Walker suffered a hamstring injury and would miss the remainder for the 2017-18 season.
+Mummery-Walker would become a regular for the Blues and played forward as striker, helping Everton with the Spring Series with seven goals in nine appearances.
+The Blues were promoted to WSL 1 for the 2017-18 season and signed Mummery-Walker to a 2-year full-time professional contract.
+In December 2017, she suffered a hamstring injury and missed the remainder for the 2017-18 season.

 Birmingham City, 2019–2021

-In January 2019, Walker went on loan to Birmingham City for the 2018–19 FA WSL season.
+In January 2019, Mummery-Walker went on loan to Birmingham City for the 2018–19 FA WSL season.
 After featuring 17 times and scoring once, she was offered a two-year contract by the club.
 She made the permanent switch from Everton in June 2019, signing a two-year contract.

-During the 2019–20 FA WSL season, Walker was a starting player in 10 of the 13 games she played.
+During the 2019–20 FA WSL season, Mummery-Walker was a starting player in 10 of the 13 games she played.
 Birmingham City finished in 11th place with a record.
 In June 2020, she was awarded the PFA Community Champion Award.

-Returning to Birmingham City for the 2020–21 season, Walker scored her first goal of the season during a 5–2 loss to Manchester City.
+Returning to Birmingham City for the 2020–21 season, Mummery-Walker scored her first goal of the season during a 5–2 loss to Manchester City.
 She scored the game-winning goal in a 1–0 win against Reading on 11 October.
 Seven days later on 18 October, she scored a 50th minute "wonder goal" in a 4–0 win against Bristol City.
 Her fifth goal of the season was the game winner during a 1–0 over Aston Villa on 14 November.

 West Ham United, 2021–2023

-On 1 July 2021, Walker was announced at West Ham.
+On 1 July 2021, Mummery-Walker was announced at West Ham.

-Birmingham City, 2023–2024
+Return to Birmingham City, 2023–2024

-On 7 January 2023, Walker was announced at Birmingham City.
+On 7 January 2023, Mummery-Walker was announced at Birmingham City.
 On 24 May 2024, it was announced that she would leave the club at the expiry of her contract.

+Burnley, 2024–

+In July 2024, following her departure from Birmingham, Mummery-Walker joined Burnley.
+In July 2026, she signed a new two-year contract with Burnley.